ThomasWangWeiHong/A-Multiple-Feature-Reuse-Network-to-Extract-Buildings-From-Remote-Sensing-Imagery/README.md

 implemented in the paper 'A Multiple - Feature Reuse Network to Extract Buildings from Remote Sensing Imagery' by Lin L., Liang J., Weng M., Zhu H. (2018)

+The main differences between the implementations in the paper and the implementation in this repository is as follows:
+- Sigmoid layer is used as the last layer instead of the softmax layer, in consideration of the fact that this is a binary classification problem
+- The dice coefficient function is used as the loss function in place of the binary cross - entropy loss function, in consideration of the fact that this is a semantic segmentation problem, whereby emphasis should be placed on accuracy of target delineation

 Requirements:
 - cv2
 - glob